The Shipyards Festival is a music festival and street party at the waterfront in the Lower Lonsdale district of North Vancouver in September.

 About the Festival

-The Shipyards Festival is one of the Lower Mainland’s newest major festivals.
-It’s part music festival, part street party and fully free to attend!
+The Shipyards Festival is a really good free event.
+It’s part music festival, part street party.

 When and Where

-In 2022 the Shipyards Waterfront Festival happens on Saturday, September 17th, from noon until 10:00 at night.
+The Shipyards Waterfront Festival happened on Saturday, September 21st last year, from noon until 10:00 pm.

 The venue for the festival includes a large area along the waterfront in the City of North Vancouver.
 It stretches from the Pier, Pipe Shop and Shipbuilders’ Square at the Shipyards, along the waterfront by the Polygon Gallery, and to Lonsdale Quay.